NeverOddOrEven/bluebird-retry-js/README.md

 # bluebird-retry-js

 A retry method that accepts parameterless plain-old-javascript functions and bluebird promises.

+Accepts a maximum number of attempts, or a termination predicate.

-Specify the maximum number of retries, as well as `constant`, `linear`, `quadratic`, and `exponential` backoff functions.
+You can scale the retry times with `constant`, `linear`, `quadratic`, and `exponential` backoff functions.
 If desired, you may cap the maximum delay between attempts for `linear`, `quadratic`, and `exponential` scaling.

 ## Installation
 ```